-What is behind the lingering effects for some people who contracted COVID-19?
+What is long COVID?
+Lingering effects for some people who contracted COVID-19

 UCLA Health among 8 sites enrolling volunteers who have been tested for COVID-19, to track long-term health effects of the virus.

 For some, the sense of smell has yet to return.
 For others, a haze clouds their mind and thoughts don’t crystallize like they used to.
 Still others become short of breath from the slightest activity or feel their heart racing even as they sit still.

 The symptoms associated with what has become known as “long COVID” or “long-hauler syndrome” are as varied as whom they afflict — some long-haulers previously were hospitalized for COVID-19; others had a mild case but are plagued by lingering issues that never fully resolved, even months after diagnosis.